Shed Roof Replacement Costs

 The larger the shed, the more the shed roof replacement costs.

 For example, replacing the shed roof of a 10x12 shed would involve more material (and thus higher material costs) than for a 6x4 shed.
-Likewise, the work would take longer, and thus the cost of labour would probably be higher too.
+Likewise, the work would take longer, and thus the cost of labour would be higher too.

 Type of Shed Roof Material

 Similarly, the type of material concerned may also impact the shed roof repairs cost of supplies (if applicable).
-If something is actually being replaced, this will affect your material costs, but otherwise, the type of material being you want to fix may potentially affect the duration of the work, although it's unlikely to actually affect the cost of labour.
+If something is being replaced, this will affect your material costs, but otherwise, the type of material you want to fix may potentially affect the duration of the work, although it's unlikely to affect the cost of labour.

 Ease of Access